MarceloAron/Astroclimes/docs/source/setup.rst

 Run to find best-fit molecular abundance values
 -----
 ``setup.py`` will run ``main.py``, which will loop over the list of spectroscopic observations and run an MCMC to find the best-fit abundance values for the selected molecules.
-To learn about the step-by-step of how ``main.py`` works, check [INCLUDE REFERENCE HERE].
 Before running ``setup.py``, there are a number of variables inside it that you need to specify, which are listed and explained below:

 	:guilabel:`n_CPUs` =
 	number of CPUs to use (choose more than 1 if you wish to use multiprocessing in the MCMC).